 Finally, don't forget to give your character a name!
-You might write a description about their appearance, personality, and background.
+Also, create a little description of what your character looks like, their personality, and maybe a brief note about the character's background.

 Character Attributes

 The six character attributes are described as follows.
 Each has an associated table for determining any modifiers due to your attribute score.